fingerprintjs/fingerprintjs/docs/migrating_v2_v3.md

   })
 ```

-If you need to get raw components, you can, but the format is different:
+If you need to get the raw components, you can, but the format is different:

 ```diff
 const result = await fp.get()